-- 1. Employees in the Deferred Retirement Option Plan (DROP) program will continue to have a pay reduction of 3.2 percent of base salary, to correspond to the 3.2 percent reduction in the City offset of the employee contribution to San Diego City Employees' Retirement System (SDCERS) by non-DROP employees, which was initially negotiated in prior contract negotiations. - Effective the first full pay period following July 1, 2019, there will be a general salary increase of 8.5 percent for all DCAs I and II, 7.5 percent for DCAs III, IV, V and Sr. Deputy positions.
-The Fiscal Year 2020 salary tables for the classifications covered by this MOU will be modified to reflect this increase. - 3.
+- 1. Employees in the Deferred Retirement Option Plan (DROP) program will continue to have a pay reduction of 3.2 percent of base salary, to correspond to the 3.2 percent reduction in the City offset of the employee contribution to San Diego City Employees' Retirement System (SDCERS) by non-DROP employees, which was initially negotiated in prior contract negotiations. - 2.
+Effective July 1, 2020, or the first full pay period following City Council approval of this MOU, whichever date is later, there will be a general salary increase of 0% for all employees covered by this MOU. - 3.
 A structured salary schedule for DCAs has been implemented.
 The DCAA Salary Schedule is attached as Appendix A and incorporated into this MOU.